 For over 20 years Covenant House Vancouver has been a safe haven for homeless and at-risk youth in Vancouver.

-During this past decade we have seen an explosion in the number of youth presenting with serious mental health and addictions issues.
-Likewise, we continue to identify an increase in the number of youth who have aged out of foster care (19 years old) and have nowhere to live and no source of income.
-Homelessness, and a lack of affordable housing, continues to be identified as major concerns by Vancouver residents.
+Over the last 20 years, we have seen an explosion in the number of youth presenting with serious mental health and addictions issues.
+Likewise, we continue to see an increase in the number of youth who have aged out of foster care (19 years old) and have nowhere to live and no source of income.
+Homelessness, and a lack of affordable housing, continue to be identified as major concerns by Vancouver residents.

-As the City has grown, so has the number of youth needing our help.
+As the City has grown, so has the number of young people needing our help.
 To meet the current needs of these youth and anticipating future needs as Vancouver continues to grow, Covenant House has created a redevelopment plan for an expansion of our services focused on two buildings at the intersection of Drake and Seymour.
-The redevelopment will occur in phases and both projects require rezoning.
-Planning, design, construction and fundraising will occur over the next 5 years with an anticipated completion in 2020.
+Construction and fundraising will occur over the next few years with an anticipated completion in 2020.

-Now in our 20th year of providing care to Vancouver’s street youth, we do so with the strength of over 130 volunteers and 57,000 donors behind us.
-We will continue to augment our carefully designed continuum of care and improve upon our services, driven by the ultimate goal shared by all Covenant House sites: that there is no youth on the street.
+Now in our 21st year of providing care to Vancouver’s street youth, we do so with the strength of over 130 volunteers and 57,000 donors behind us.
+We will continue to augment our carefully designed Continuum of Care and improve upon our services, driven by the ultimate goal shared by all Covenant House sites: that there be no youth on the street.